 The terms “subnet” and “subnetwork” are synonymous.
 They are used

 gcloud commands, and API

 There are two types of VPC networks:

-When an auto mode VPC network is created, one subnet from each region is automatically created within it.
-These automatically created subnets use a set of predefined IP ranges.
-If new regions become available, new subnets in those regions are automatically added to auto mode networks.
-In addition to the automatically created subnets, you may manually add more subnets to auto mode networks, in regions you choose and using IP ranges you specify.
+10.128.0.0/9CIDR block.
+As new GCP regions become available, new subnets in those regions are automatically added to auto mode networks using an IP range from that block.
+In addition to the automatically created subnets, you can add more subnets manually to auto mode networks, in regions you choose, using IP ranges outside of

 Considerations for auto mode networks

-Auto mode VPC networks are easy to set up and use, and they are well suited for use cases with these attributes:
+Auto mode networks are easy to set up and use, and they are well suited for use cases with these attributes:

 Having subnets automatically created in each region is useful.

 However, custom mode networks are more flexible and are better suited to production.
-The following attributes highlight use cases where custom mode VPC networks are recommended or required:
+The following attributes highlight use cases where custom mode networks are recommended or required: